 Possession claims under CPR Part 55 have been subject to rapid reform during the current COVID-19 crisis.
 CPR Practice Direction 51Z stayed all possession proceedings under CPR Part 55 until 25 June 2020.
 Just under one month later, PD51Z has been amended to address issues that have arisen in practice and been flagged by practitioners.
 These amendments seek to adjust the balance, by ensuring that PD51Z does not become a trespassers’ charter.

-Given these important updates, Selborne Chambers has fast-tracked our sixth bulletin:
+Given these important updates, Selborne Chambers has fast-tracked our sixth bulletin, in which:

 Selborne Chambers remains open during this time.
 If you have any queries or requests in respect virtual meetings or instructing us during this time, please do not hesitate to contact a member of the clerking team on +44 (0)20 7420 9500 or at firstname.lastname@example.org.